Imejpul/3DPrinting/19_Coil4VapingMaker/README.md

 I desingned all the jig to use it with the Bosch drill model PSR 14,4 LI-2 (the drill that my friend owns)

-The tolerances of the holes for aluminum profile are very tight so make sure your printer is well calibrated enough.
+The tolerances of the holes for aluminum profile are very tight so make sure your printer is well calibrated.

 Please refer the detailed pictures to better understand the design!